jfraire/jfraire.github.io/posts/a-tiny-phenakistiscope/index.rst

 .. description: A phenakistiscope circuit!
 .. type: text

 The phenakistiscope is a rotating disk that produces short animations.
 It was invented in the 19th century, and the disks from that time are really beautiful.
-The animations they create are intriguing.
-In this `series </posts/phenakistiscope>`_ we look at a few of the ideas that result in these captivating works of art.
+In this last post of the `series </categories/phenakistiscope>`_ I will show you a little can of tea that blossomed into an animation box.

+..
+TEASER_END

 A different kind of charm
 -------------------------